mimoduo/mimogear/README.md

 gulp
 ```

-After a successful run of the gulp command, you should see the following index page within the automatically opened browser tab.
+After a successful installation and run of the gulp command, you should see the following index page within the automatically opened browser tab.

 ![Mimogear index page](http://image.prntscr.com/image/aa1c49706ec647238da6e29d93b66f74.png)